numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 This is a data structure that allows the user to specify how they wish to solve the compressed linear systems generated in the solving process.
 When the solver type is a direct method it is possible for there to be no user inputs in this data structure.
-For iterative methods there could be extensive user-defined parameters included in this structure.
+For iterative methods there could be extensive user-controlled parameters included in this structure.
 For example, for a LSQR SubSolver the user could input the maximum of iterations, a preconditioner type, or stopping thresholds.
-We have included an example of the `SubSolver` structure for the `LQSolver`, which is an approach for solving undetermined linear systems and does not have any user-defined parameters associated with it.
+We have included an example of the `SubSolver` structure for the `LQSolver`, which is an approach for solving undetermined linear systems and does not have any user-controlled parameters associated with it.
 ```
 struct LQSolver <: SubSolver